bennettkelleyt-svg/kbennett-samples/writing-samples/intranet-articles.md

      style="display:block; width:100%; max-width:800px; margin:0 auto 1rem auto; border-radius:6px;" />

 These are just a few examples of some of the vocabulary usage mistakes or confusion that commonly show up in day-to-day communications.
-Now that I’ve clarified them, see how often you can spot them — you might be surprised at how frequently they occur.
+Now that I’ve clarified them, see how often you can spot them.
+You might be surprised at how frequently they occur.

 Some say caring about grammar is passé.
 However, good grammar is the foundation of technical accuracy, which, in our line of work here at THIS COMPANY, is a critical element of our success.